Seafloor Science & ROV Camp

 • Ages: 8–14 years old

-• Schedule: Each camp runs for one week.
+• Schedule: One-week-long STEM summer day camps; each camp runs for one week.

-The leadership team includes Dr. C. Geoffrey Wheat, a Research Professor at the University of Alaska, Fairbanks, an Adjunct Scientist at the Monterey Bay Aquarium Research Institute, and a visiting Professor at Moss Landing Marine Labs, who has participated in over 75 oceanographic expeditions, 47 of which included a submersible or ROV component.
-Staff also include Claudia Paul, who holds a B.S. in Environmental Science from the College of William and Mary and has worked in laboratories for two decades on a wide range of sea-going projects; Kellie Ventimilia-Vicent, who holds a B.S. in Child Development from California Polytechnic University San Luis Obispo and a teaching credential from CSUMB and is a kindergarten teacher involved with teacher education programs at the Monterey Bay Aquarium; and Jason Nicholson, who holds a B.S. in Ecology & Evolutionary Biology and an M.A. in Education from the University of California Santa Cruz, along with a teaching credential, and is a science teacher at Monterey High School and co-director of the Monterey Academy of Oceanographic Science.
-Participants benefit from a low student-to-instructor ratio and from over 30 years of ocean exploration background that inform the hands-on learning experience.
+The leadership team includes Dr. C. Geoffrey Wheat, a Research Professor at the University of Alaska, Fairbanks, an Adjunct Scientist at the Monterey Bay Aquarium Research Institute, and a visiting Professor at Moss Landing Marine Labs, whose motivation for starting Seafloor Science & ROV Camp and related programs comes from his desire to provide children with fun and challenging learning opportunities in STEM fields.
+Claudia Paul is a graduate of the College of William and Mary with a B.S. in Environmental Science and has worked in laboratories for two decades on a wide range of sea-going projects.
+Kellie Ventimilia-Vicent graduated from California Polytechnic University San Luis Obispo with a B.S. in Child Development, an M.S. in Instructional Science and Technology from CSUMB, and a teaching credential; she is a teacher at Marshall Elementary School and was previously involved with teacher education programs at the Monterey Bay Aquarium.
+Jason Nicholson is a graduate of the University of California Santa Cruz with a B.S. in Ecology & Evolutionary Biology, an M.A. in Education, and a teaching credential; he is a science teacher at Monterey High School and co-director of the Monterey Academy of Oceanographic Science.

-Testimonials from past participants include comments such as, “My favorite type of under-water vehicle is an AUV because you control it by programming it!” from a Mississippi camper in 2015, “I didn’t know that I could do it and it turned out to be a whole lot of fun!” from a Los Gatos camper in 2016, and “ROVs are the coolest things you’ve ever seen!
-You use a joystick, and it’s like an underwater, real-life video game!” from a Monterey camper in 2018.
+Participant comments include: “My favorite type of under-water vehicle is an AUV because you control it by programming it!”
+(Mississippi, 2015), “I didn’t know that I could do it and it turned out to be a whole lot of fun!”
+(Los Gatos, 2016), and “ROVs are the coolest things you’ve ever seen!
+You use a joystick, and it’s like an underwater, real-life video game!”
+(Monterey, 2018).

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.